TotemLink

 Font size and color contrast were increased, and we provided clearer explanations for potentially confusing terms.

-After ironing out the wrinkles from our usability study, we dived into the creative process on Figma to craft the final screens.
 Our mission was crystal clear: to cook up a visual identity that resonates with our brand's essence and message, summed up as "no more headaches, just good food."
 It's not just about looking good; it's about creating an experience that's as enjoyable as a fantastic meal.

 With Mapply, users can find themselves happily benefiting from the program’s navigation system, where they can be directed throughout the mall with ease.